Podcast and Harriet Tubman documentary top new offerings from Loyola’s Karson Institute for Race, Peace & Social Justice

 The Karson Institute for Race, Peace & Social Justice at Loyola University Maryland will launch a podcast, “Strands of Our Nation: Conversations with Dr. Kaye,” on Wednesday, March 30, 2022.
 The 14-week podcast will stream episodes highlighting racial and social justice issues, peace in Baltimore and around the world, and unpacking and understanding America’s history.
 A new episode will be released every Wednesday at noon.

-“The Strands of our Nation podcast features conversations with thought leaders, politicians, activists, and community leaders from diverse backgrounds, communities, and perspectives,” said Karsonya “Kaye” Wise Whitehead, Ph.D., associate professor of communication and African American Studies and founding director of the Karson Institute for Race, Peace & Social Justice.
+“The Strands of our Nation podcast features conversations with thought leaders, politicians, activists, and community leaders from diverse backgrounds, communities, and perspectives,” said Karsonya “Kaye” Wise Whitehead, Ph.D., professor of communication and African American Studies and founding executive director of the Karson Institute for Race, Peace & Social Justice.
 “We believe that our goal is to continue to provide spaces to engage in some of our nation’s most challenging and difficult conversations.
 From discussing Black COVID stories to conversations about the wage pay gap; from the long-term impact of the #MeToo Movement to democracy in Kenya and in America, Strands of Our Nation will ask the hard questions and then work to both find and implement the best solutions.”

 Whitehead hosts conversations with important voices, such as Deputy President of Kenya, William Ruto, Rev Nontombi Naomi Tutu, Pulitzer Prize winning writer Leonard Pitts, and Representative Kweisi Mfume, during the first season of the podcast.
 Listen to the podcast online and on Spotify.